LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 PDF files are created in Lasso by using the :type:`pdf_doc` type, and calling various member methods and other ``pdf_…`` methods to add data to the object.
-The PDF is then written to file when the Lasso page containing all code is served by the Web server.
+The PDF is then written to file when the Lasso page containing all code is served by the web server.

 Create a Basic PDF File Using Lasso